datayoga-io/datayoga/docs/src/reference/CLI.md

                                 |___/

 Commands:
-  dy-cli init <project>  Scaffold a new folder with all the subdirectories dy-cli exec <job>      Deploy and execute a job from dist folder against a
+  dy-cli init <project>    Scaffold a new folder with all the subdirectories dy-cli exec <pipeline>   Deploy and execute a pipeline from dist folder
-                         running datayoga_spark_runner container
+                           against a running datayoga_spark_runner container
                            (dy-runner-spark)
-  dy-cli run <job>       Build and execute the job against a running
+  dy-cli run <pipeline>    Build and execute the pipeline against a running
                            datayoga_spark_runner container (dy-runner-spark)
   dy-cli validate          Run against a local livy and validate the code is
                            correct
-  dy-cli build [job]     Builds a yaml and all its dependencies into a dist
+  dy-cli build [pipeline]  Builds a yaml and all its dependencies into a dist
                            folder or tar file

 Options:
   --help     Show help                                                 [boolean]